What is the Resource Stewardship Scout Ranger Program?

 - Environmental education programs

-Please click here to download the Eagle Scout Award Certificate of Recognition.
-(Use of the certificate is based on the honor system, as the certificate should only be downloaded after advancing to Eagle Scout rank.
+Learn how you can download the Eagle Scout Award Certificate of Recognition.
+Plese note use of the certificate is based on the honor system, as the certificate should only be downloaded after advancing to Eagle Scout rank.

 The Scout Ranger Program is not part of the qualifications for the Boy Scout Eagle award or for the Girl Scout Bronze, Silver, or Gold awards.
 However, as many high-achieving Scouts can affirm, experiences gained in the Scout Ranger Program enhance progress toward these lofty goals.

 - 14 minutes, 43 seconds

 During the 2021 Boy Scouts of American National Outdoor Conference, a session on how to volunteer at a National Park Service site focused on one Eagle Scout project that was completed by Tyler Rush at Santa Monica Mountains National Recreation Area with guidance from Mike Malone, a retired NPS employee.
 Mike has managed over 100 projects with Boy Scouts in national and state park sites and is now a volunteer with NPS.
 Learn more about this project and how you can get involved with volunteering at NPS.